Mach Loop Experience

 We meet up at a designated car park early in the morning.
-Then everybody jumps in my van so we can head to one of the many different viewing areas.
+Then, everybody jumps in my van to head to one of the many different viewing areas.
 We do this to be courteous to other loopers because parking is usually very tight.
 We then chill and have a brew.

-Then it's a small climb to wherever I think the best vantage points are on the day and then we simply chill!
+Then it's a small climb to wherever I think the best vantage points are during the day, and then we chill!
 It's then a case of hanging around and being sociable for the day with our fingers and toes crossed.

-I normally take a small cooker up the hills with me so I can make plenty of brews.
-If I'm naughty I'll make a bacon sandwich too 🙂 It's a long day so I would suggest packing a lunch box and plenty of sweets and snacks!
+I usually take a small cooker up the hills with me to make plenty of brews.
+If I'm naughty, I'll make a bacon sandwich too 🙂 It's a long day, so I suggest packing a lunch box and plenty of sweets and snacks!

-I normally stay over at a local campsite and bunkhouse.
+I usually stay over at a local campsite and bunkhouse.
 The rates are less than £20 per night.
-If you want to stop overnight I will gladly advise where to stay and I'd happily meet for a beer or three.
+If you want to stop overnight, I will gladly advise where to stay, and I'd happily meet for a beer or three.

 You will learn…